austin-davis/capstone_dda7/README.md

 # Where are all of the tourists staying in Nashville?

 ## Motivation
 As a local Nashvillian, I have seen the meteoric rise of tourism that has occured over the last two decades.
 The countless new hotels that have been built across the city are a sign of the influx of tourists, which had me wondering about how many Airbnbs Nashville has.
 If hotels are a visible representation of tourism, Airbnbs are their invisible equivalent.
-Seeing the hotels sparked the question of how many Airbnb properties exist in Nashville and who is profiting off the short term rental permits?
+Seeing the hotels sparked the question of how many Airbnb properties exist in Nashville and who is holds the majority of the short term rental permits?

 ## Technologies
 For a majority of this analysis, I used Python 3 within a Jupyter Notebook.
 The data was extracted from Data.Nashville.gov and can be found here: https://data.nashville.gov/Licenses-Permits/Residential-Short-Term-Rental-Permits/2z82-v8pm as a CSV file and imported into Excel and Jupyter for data cleaning.
 After cleaning the data, I used Python & Excel for the analysis and then PowerPoint to create a presentation.